chfvoigt/jekyll-videoposts/README.md

 ## Disadvantage

 The major disadvantage is that you can only have the video at a predefined location within your post.
 In my example files, I chose to put it between the headline / post meta data and the post content.
 You can, however, still use the regular way of embedding a video if you need it at a different place.

-[^1]:	The same needs to be done for any other layout you created.
-For example, if you want to use it with pages too, you also have to add it to `/layouts/page.html`